Skip to main content

 Written by Supriya Bisht

-Starting November 30, 2022, Monotype will be sunsetting our old legacy web font services.
+Starting from November 30, 2022, Monotype has sunsetted our old legacy web font services.
 This means we no longer support edits to legacy web projects and digital ad lists that were created before August 2021 using old legacy technology.

 All projects created after August 2021 utilize the latest web font hosting services.